ibmjstart/bluemix-java-sample-twitter-influence-app/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/ibmjstart/bluemix-java-sample-twitter-influence-app.git)

-The environment variables are your twitter and klout API keys.
+The environment variables are your Twitter API keys.

 To set them, click on your app within Bluemix, click `Environment Variables` on the left pane, then select `USER_DEFINED` to add the three necessary environment variables.
-Put in your Twitter consumer key, Twitter consumer secret, and Klout key with the EXACT names shown below:
+Put in your Twitter credentials with the exact names shown below:

   ![image](images/environmentVarSetup.png)